ezpublishlegacy/tstranslate/README.md

      You can specify a whole context by it's name, or a single string on the format "&lt;context name&gt;;&lt;string&gt;"

 BE AWARE:
-   Every update of translation file will clear a bunch of caches (all template cache), so it is not recommended to use this functionality on production server.
+   Every page view by users with access to tstranslate will clear a bunch of caches (all template cache and content view cache), so it is not recommended to use this functionality on production server.

 To enable edit mode hit CTRL + ALT + t.

+TODO:
+* Make shortcut keys configurable
+* Make texts inside links be editable inline (need to disable the original link)
+* Make it work for versions earlier than 4.5? (requires a content read workflow solution to replace event listener)